(January 2014 – Present)

 This led to a fantastic, energetic conversation with Catherine Witter – the Lead Practical Adviser for AQA.
 We shared similar beliefs about practical work in science and she encouraged me to apply to the role of Practical Adviser for AQA.

-My main job is to carry out A Level practical endorsement visits to schools.
+My main role was to carry out A Level practical endorsement visits to schools.
 This includes the following:

 - Observing practical activity taking place